 What is there left to say of Porfirio Rubirosa?
 His job titles alone cast a sense of the man – international diplomat-sans-pareil, professional polo player, soldier, political advisor and racing driver – but even they leave something on the table.
 Gerard Bonnet, an old polo-playing friend from Paris, gets closer to the truth: “Rubi was the ultimate man’s man.
 Everyone wanted his style of macho.
 All the men I know loved Rubi.
 The ones who didn’t were jealous of him.”

 It’s not hard to see why.
 Rubirosa’s life was a smorgasbord of anecdotes, capers and aphorisms; a cascade of models, movie stars, dictators and sporting rivals.
-And though the playboy’s worldview now looks drastically outdated (all the more reason to resurrect it, perhaps), it still represents an unbeatable field-guide to living well.
+And though the playboy’s worldview now looks drastically outdated, it still represents an unbeatable field-guide to living well.
 Here are six lessons from the life of Porfirio Rubirosa – take them with a pinch of salt, wash them down with a swig of Bollinger, and let someone else’s wife take care of the bill.

 Rubi’s well attested charm was largely derived, it seems, from a combination of utter confidence and a sort of impish, latin playfulness.
 But a great portion of it came from his manful attentiveness to his targets.
 A Vanity Fair profile recalls how “When he was around, an unlit cigarette never touched a woman’s lips.”